Msarker1/BlockWars/README.md

 A space shooting game in development.This game is being developed with unity.

 INSTRUCTIONS FOR WINDOWS:

-MOVEMENTS: 'A' and 'D'
+MOVEMENTS: KEYPRESS 'A' and 'D'

-SHOOT: 'P'
+SHOOT: KEYPRESS 'P'

 Download the spaceshooters.zip and extract the spaceshooter folder then run the blockwars.exe.
 ALSO remember to select windowed on when prompted to click play.